Farnham’s First Five Thousand Writing Competition

 Length:

-- The first page of the submission should include a 300-word synopsis
+• The first page of the submission should include a 250-word synopsis (the synopsis is in addition to the 5 pages, not included in the page count)

 Format: